Kuuga4/AI_doll/README.md

 - Add voice activity detection to avoid manual Enter-based recording.
 - Add conversation memory and session logging.
 - Package the RAG backend with clear indexing and retrieval instructions.

-## License

-No license has been specified yet.
-Add a license file before publishing the repository if the project will be shared publicly.